-I think a lot of nursing students, as well as nurses in general, carry misconceptions about what it’s like to be a nurse in a nursing home.
-Many don’t really understand exactly what do nursing home nurses do.
-This guest post will walk you through a typical shift and see if it’s what you imagined.
+Many nursing students, as well as nurses in general, carry misconceptions about what it’s like to be a nurse in a nursing home.
+Many don’t really understand exactly what do nursing home nurses do, so let’s dig into what it’s really like to work in a nursing home!

 Every year, our nursing home welcomes nursing students from nearby universities for clinical rotations.
 When the students meet with the Director of Nursing during orientation on the first day, she always asks how many of them are considering a career as a nursing home nurse.